BYUCS235/Vector-Lab/README.md

 Start by creating a new program and getting it to compile.
 You'll need the Vector.h file and a main.cpp to contain your main() function that you'll use to test the Vector class as you write it.
-You'll also need to create a Makefile to build the program.
+You may also want to create a Makefile to build the program if you're building on the command line and not in CLion.

 In your main.cpp, #include the Vector.h file and, in the main() function, create vector of integers.
 If you don't actually use the